NZ Colony Loss Survey

 - Loss of sites and overcrowding

+The first NZ Colony Loss Survey was completed in 2015 and it was refined and repeated in 2016 and again in 2017.
 Data is reported by operation size class and by region (for operators with 250+ hives) and is completely anonymous.
-Survey results are shared with beekeepers and the 2015 and 2016 survey data is available below
+Survey results are shared with beekeepers and the 2015, 2016 and 2017 survey data is available below.